Cloud Infrastructure for Reliable Live Streaming

 Disconnect Protection

-Automatic stream recovery when your encoder loses connection
+Automatic failover and stream recovery when your encoder loses connection

 Device Switching